GBCC-WeDevGames/GBCC-MCR2022/README.md

 - Claim Air Drop Supplies.
 - Can create t1 tanks.(Used for Armada Base)
 - Can create missiles.
-- Return all support if not needed.
+- Can return all support at bases if not needed.
-- Clear your admiral ports
+- Can clear your admiral ports.
 - Can repair ships at your shipyard.
 - Can repair your Headquarter.
 - Can join rallies using 2 ships without jets.